merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/08_Warehousees.md

 Once you have followed the steps above, you will receive the list of all your warehouses with some data about them, such as code, title, origin country, origin region / state, origin postal code, origin city.

-Select the warehouse, you want to edit and click Edit link.
+Select the warehouse you want to edit and click Edit link.

-In these tabs you can edit a particular warehouse data.
+In these tabs, you can edit a particular warehouse.

 ![Figure 6.1.
 Tabs for editing](Warehouse_Figure_6_1.png)

-It will look like this in your screen:
+It will look like this on your screen:

 #### General